python-can-define-radio/python-course/classroom_activities/ex_1a_shell.md

 ## 4
 ## And now we'll create another file, and this time, we'll write to it:
-echo "Words are going in this file" > c.txt
+echo "These words are going into this file" > c.txt

 ## 5
 ## Verify that the previous command created a file with words in it.
+## (What command allows you to view the contents of a file?
+Look above.)

 ## 5b
 ## Let's dissect the previous command a little.